 Moreover, depending on your circumstances and trading style, you may decide that stop losses are not for you at all.
 Although suitable for more advanced traders, there is method to the seeming madness of using your using re-evaluation points instead of stop losses, allowing you to make better decisions without exiting a trade too hastily.

-As always, the key is practice and to use amounts and trading strategies that suit your risk appetite.
-Strategies which include stop losses and those that don’t all have their own benefits and drawbacks.
-It’s up to you to decide the level of risk you feel comfortable taking, and to not over estimate your abilities.
+As always, the key is to practice and to use amounts and trading strategies that suit your risk appetite.
+Strategies that include stopping losses and those that don’t all have their own benefits and drawbacks.
+It’s up to you to decide the level of risk you feel comfortable taking and to not overestimate your abilities.
 Striking a balance is key.
 Practice in a virtual environment on your preferred platform and let us know your thoughts in the comments below!